 Why pick Peaceful Mind Psychology for your bulimia support?
 Not only are our psychologists experienced in the effective delivery of bulimia treatment, they are warm and caring, making your recovery journey as comfortable as possible.
 Our psychologists also understand that every client is different; they take the time to adapt their approach to each individual.

 Bulimia nervosa is one of the most common eating disorders that affects people from all walks of life, but is most commonly seen in young women, especially in adolescent females.
-There are many signs and symptoms that might indicate that you need bulimia treatment or bulimia therapy.
+There are many signs and symptoms that might indicate that you need bulimia help or bulimia treatment therapy.

 Do you have episodes of binge eating followed by attempts to rid yourself of food eaten?
 Have you ever misused laxatives of diuretics for weight loss purposes?
 Do you feel that you have issues related to your body image?
 Do you suffer from feelings of guilt or shame about eating?
 Do you attempt to lose weight by exercising excessively or restricting your food intake?